OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 provider: AndroidKeyStore 1.0(Android KeyStore security provider)
 ```

-##### Updating Provider
+##### Updating security provider

 Keeping up-to-date and patched component is one of security principles.
 The same applies to `provider`.
-Application should check if used provider is up-to-date and if not, [update it](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
+Application should check if used security provider is up-to-date and if not, [update it](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
 It is related to [Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)](0x05i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses-in-third-party-libraries).

 ##### Older Android versions